ntozubod/inr-1987/redux/md/work.md

 processing.
 The abstract data type also contains a mode indicator that indicates the coercing level.
 This allows the lazy evaluation mechanism to work and avoids a lot of redundant computation.

-[^1]: This work was supported by the Natural Sciences and Engineering
-    Research Council of Canada, Grant No. A0237.